 Drinking away from the Tottenham Hotspur Stadium

 The Seven Sisters underground station is located just one stop away from Finsbury Park on the Victoria line.
-This is an area rammed with pubs and restaurants.
-If you want to go further afield, then King's Cross is just three stops away from Seven Sisters.
+This is an area rammed with pubs and restaurants, at reasonable prices by London's standards.
+If you want to go further afield, then King's Cross is just three stops away from Seven Sisters, but you will pay more for a drink around here, too.